gjpelletier/stepAIC/README.md

 model_objects, model_outputs = lasso(X, y)
 ```

-Produces the following display of output tables with regression statistics and best-fit coefficients for each model:
+Running the code above produces the following display of output tables with regression statistics and best-fit coefficients for each model (LassoCV, LassoLarsCV, LassoLarsIC using AIC, LassoLarsIC using BIC):
 ```
 Lasso regression statistics of best models in model_outputs['stats']: